makrai/notes/srinet20-minecraft-sem-parse.md

 # Abstract

-* a semantic parsing dataset focused on instruction-driven communication with an agent in the game Minecraft.
-The dataset consists of
+* a semantic parsing dataset focused on instruction-driven communication with an agent in the game Minecraft
   * 7K human utterances and their corresponding parses.
 Given proper world state, the parses can be interpreted and executed in game
-  * We report the performance of baseline models, and analyze their successes and failures.
+  * We report the performance of baseline models, and analyze their successes and failures

 # 1 Intro

 * Semantic parsing as a component for NLU in
   * human-robot interaction systems (Lauria+ 2001; Bos & Oka, 2007; Tellex+
     2011; Matuszek+ 2013; Thomason+ 2019) and for
-  * virtual assistants (Campagna+ 2017; Kollar+ 2018; Campagna+ 2019).
-We
+  * virtual assistants (Campagna+ 2017; Kollar+ 2018; Campagna+ 2019)
-  * deep learning methods in this space, as recently researchers have shown
+  * deep learning methods in this space
     * more generally (Dong and Lapata, 2016; Jia and Liang, 2016; Zhong+ 2017)
-    * hE In the space of human-robot (or human-assistant) interaction, the publicly available semantic parsing datasets are small.
-Furthermore, it
+    * hE In the space of human-robot (or human-assistant) interaction, the publicly available semantic parsing datasets are small
     * difficult to reproduce the end-to-end results (from utterance to action in the environment) because of the wide variety of robot setups & proprietary nature of personal assistants
 * we introduce a new semantic parsing dataset for human-bot interactions.
 Our “robot” or “assistant” is embodied in the sandbox construction game Minecraft 2 , a popular multiplayer openworld voxel-based crafting game.
 We
-  + the associated platform for executing the logical forms in game.
+  + the associated platform for executing the logical forms in game
 * Minecraft has several benefits for studying task oriented NLU
   * Compared to physical robots, Minecraft allows less technical overhead
     * eg difficulties with hardware and large scale data collection.
 On the
   * has all the basic in-game capabilities of a player, including movement and placing or removing voxels.
 Thus Minecraft preserves many of the NLU
-  * discussions of navigation and spatial object reference.
+  * discussions of navigation and spatial object reference
   * large scale human interaction because of its large player base, in the 10Ms
   * task space is complex.
 While there are many atomic objects in the game,
     * complex structures made up of collections of voxels such as a house/hill
     * The assistant cannot apprehend them without a perceptual system, creating Our contributions in the paper are as follows:
-  * Grammar: We develop a grammar over a set of primitives that comprise a mid-level interface to Minecraft for machine learning agents.
+  * Grammar: We develop a grammar over a set of primitives that comprise a mid-level interface to Minecraft for machine learning agents
   * Data: We collect 7K crowd-sourced annotations of commands generated independent of our grammar.
-In addition to the natural language commands and the associated logical forms, we release the tools used to collect these, which allow crowd-workers to efficiently and accurately annotate parses.
+In addition to the natural language commands and the associated logical forms, we release the tools used to collect these, which allow crowd-workers to efficiently and accurately annotate parses
-  * Models: We show the results of several neural semantic parsing models trained on our data.
+  * Models: We show the results of several neural semantic parsing models trained on our data
   * Execution: we also make available the code to execute logical forms in the game, allowing the reproduction of end-to-end results.
 This also
     * opens the door to using the data for reinforcement and imitation learning